 You also get 26 resistance levels and 30 built in programs in addition to all of the features and capabilities that the RW200 offers.

 According to our reviews NordicTrack rowers stack up quite well against the competition, especially the lower to mid range brands.

-One thing that definitely separates the NordicTrack rowing machines from the others is iFit Coach.
+One thing that definitely separates the NordicTrack rowing machines from the others is iFit.
 You will find elements of the program elsewhere, but no other system gives you endless workout choices, Google maps of any location and tracking/sharing capability, along with nutrition recommendations and in-studio on demand classes.